 You will need to commit 12-15 hours per week for modules.
 In addition, you will need to complete related reading, research, reflection and contribute to discussion forums.

-Each 30-credit module is assessed by a 6,000-word reflective essay, research design or literature-based debate, or a presentation accompanied by a 14,000-word commentary.
+Each 30-credit module is assessed by a 6,000-word reflective essay, research design or literature-based debate, or a presentation accompanied by a 14,000-word commentary or an individual education plan.
 To complete the masters, you must achieve a pass of 50 on each assignment.

 The 15,000-word dissertation is an original piece of work and should be related to one of the selected modules on an approved topic.

 Our online materials provide an interactive learning experience and allow you to study at your own pace.
 You will be encouraged to interact with other course participants, and each module will involve group activities such as using blogs, wikis and discussion boards.